Getting a new horse is exciting. Here’s how to start your relationship off on the right hoof.

 With a new horse, there are always some questions.
 What does he really know?
 And how does he feel about the training he’s had?
 You don’t know until you ask him.
 Horses answer these questions through the behaviors they give you.

 Phase one of a new partnership is relationship building.
-Going for a walk down the drive is a great way to do this.
+Going for a walk is a great way to do this.
 A leisurely, no-pressure walk can be a treat for both horse and handler.
 It’s also a great way to collect data.
 What does he know?
 What training holes do the walks reveal?
 How comfortable – or not – is he when walking with you?
 What is revealed about his past training?

 Sometimes what you learn is that the horse has been well loved and treated fairly.
 Other times you learn that the “quiet horse” you bought is quiet because of the suppressing effects of punishment.
 The well-loved, well-trained horse will be a gem ready for new experiences.
 The punished horse may come with layer upon layer of emotional trauma to sort through.